ros2-split-gbp/ament_lint-release/ament_cmake_pclint/doc/index.rst

 ament_pclint
 ==============

-Performs a static code analysis of C / C++ source files using `PC-lint
+Performs a static code analysis of C / C++ source files using `PCLint
 <http://www.gimpel.com/html/index.htm>`_.

 How to run the check from the command line?